Skip to content

 Colour blindness is common and not generally disclosed.
 You should assume that colour blindness considerations are needed for your materials.

 • Don't convey meaning via colour alone.
 For example, use different point shapes and colours for multiple factors in a figure.
+Refer to the text label, not just the "red button".

 • Avoid using red and green together; this is the most problematic colour combination.